Nymphomaniac (film): Volume II

 Joe reluctantly attends therapy and attempts sobriety.
 During one meeting, she sees her younger self in the mirror, insults the other group members, and proclaims pride in her nymphomania before leaving.
 Feeling ostracized from "normal" society, Joe becomes a debt collector.
 She reminisces about a house call to a man she initially finds sexually unreadable.
 She ties him to a chair, strips him, and provokes him, ultimately gleaning that he is a repressed paedophile and fellating him.
 She explains to Seligman that she empathized with his status as a sexual outcast, and lauds him for never acting on his desires.

 Joe's superior, L, suggests she groom P, the 15-year-old daughter of criminals.
 Joe is initially repulsed by the idea, but begins a sexual relationship with P after she turns 18, later inviting P to move in with her while hesitantly teaching P her job.

-During one round of debt collection, Joe realizes they are at a house belonging to Jerôme and tells P to perform the job alone to avoid being seen.
+During one round of debt collection, Joe realizes they are at a house belonging to Jerôme and tells P to perform the job herself.
 After learning P is having an affair with Jerôme, Joe ambushes them in an alleyway and attempts to shoot them.
 Jerôme viciously beats Joe before having sex with P in front of her.
 P urinates on Joe before leaving.

 In the present, Seligman suggests Joe's experiences were fueled by differences in gender representation; her guilt and shame made her fight "like a man", ultimately "forgetting" to rack the gun because her human worth forbade her to kill someone.
 Joe finally feels content, having unburdened her story to someone she truly considers a friend.
-She vows to rid herself of her sexuality before going to sleep.

-Seligman attempts to rape Joe as she is unconscious, but Joe wakes up and reaches for the gun.
-Seligman attempts to justify himself, but Joe shoots him, grabs her things, and flees the apartment.
+As she sleeps, Seligman attempts to rape Joe, but Joe wakes up and reaches for the gun.
+Seligman attempts to justify himself, but Joe shoots him and flees the apartment.